4 Best Practices for Naming Your Business Data

 Say you’ve just acquired a huge batch of analytics data covering your entire consumer base, and you’re looking to better understand the purchasing habits of your younger customers.
 While you should label everything that you can, you’re going to want to denote the younger customers specifically — it’s information about them that you want, after all.

-The single best rule to stick to when it comes to labelling is to think of the end goal of your data: if you’re downloading data that’s going to end up getting visualized, then you’ll want to label the points that are important to that process.
+The single best rule to stick to when it comes to labeling is to think of the end goal of your data: if you’re downloading data that’s going to end up getting visualized, then you’ll want to label the points that are important to that process.
 Let your intentions dictate the naming process, not the data itself.

 2. Think about who’s going to see it.

-When naming data, make note of anyone who might need to access the set.
+When naming business data, make note of anyone who might need to access the set.
 While your coworkers with advanced data skills might be able to parse technical naming conventions, data slated to go to your marketing department might need to be made a bit more readable.
-Highlight elements of the data that may be important to its recipient: Human resources is looking for different things than your software development team, for example.
+Highlight elements of the data that may be important to its recipient: Human resources are looking for different things than your software development team, for example.

 3. Don’t forget the format.